Port Gibson, Mississippi: History

 Port Gibson is the third-oldest European-American settlement in Mississippi.
 Its development began in 1729 by French colonists and was then within French-claimed territory known as La Louisiane.
 The British acquired this area after the French ceded their colonies east of the Mississippi River in 1763, following their defeat in the Seven Years' War.

 Following the U.S. acquisition of former French territory through the Louisiana Purchase of 1803, more Americans entered the area.
 Port Gibson was chartered as a town that year on March 12, 1803.
 The federal government carried out Indian Removal in the 1830s, pushing the Five Civilized Tribes, including the Choctaw and Chickasaw peoples, west of the Mississippi River to Indian Territory.
 It took over their lands in the Southeast for sale and development by European Americans.

-Planters developed cotton plantations in the fertile river lowlands of the Mississippi Delta and other riverfront areas, dependent on the labor of enslaved African Americans, initially brought from the Upper South.
+Planters developed cotton plantations in the fertile river lowlands of the Mississippi Delta and other riverfront areas, dependent on the labor of enslaved Africans, initially brought from the Upper South.
 The African Americans comprised a majority in the county before the Civil War, and this continued.

 With international demand high for cotton, such planters prospered.
 As the planter population increased, they founded the Port Gibson Female College in 1843 to educate their daughters.
 The college later closed and one of its buildings now serves as the city hall.
-Similarly, they founded Chamberlain-Hunt Academy in 1879, a military boarding school for white male youths.
-It operated into the early twenty-first century.
+Similarly, they founded Chamberlain-Hunt Academy in 1879, a military preparatory boarding school which became co-ed in 1971.
+CHA was the legacy of Oakland College founded in 1830 in nearby Lorman.
+Oakland was closed during the Civil War and the Oakland campus was sold to the State of Mississippi to create Alcorn A&M College, the first land-grant college for African Americans.
+Chamberlain-Hunt closed its doors in 2014.
+In 1990, the first African American students graduated from Chamberlain-Hunt.

 Port Gibson was the site of several clashes during the American Civil War and figured in Union General Ulysses S. Grant's Vicksburg Campaign.
 He was attempting to gain control over the Mississippi River.
 The Battle of Port Gibson occurred on May 1, 1863, and resulted in the deaths of more than 200 Union and Confederate soldiers.
 The Confederate defeat resulted in their losing the ability to hold Mississippi and defend against an amphibious attack.